-Information from the TIME DIAL selector switches, the TIME CURVE selector switch, INST DELAY switches, and RESET CHAR switch is also applied to the microprocessor.
+Information from the TIME DIAL selector switches, the TIME CURVE selector switch, and the 50/60 Hz, INST DELAY, and RESET CHAR switches is also applied to the microprocessor.
 The microprocessor uses these inputs to set the operating parameters.

 When the microprocessor is ready for analog information from the multiplexor, microprocessor control signals cause the multiplexor to route the desired input through to the output.
 The output is converted from an analog value to a digital value and applied to the microprocessor.